 Another source book has been announced entitled Mythic Odysseys of Theros, an expansion on the Magic: The Gathering world.
 It contains a few new subclasses, races, supernatural gifts and other content that seems aimed at tier three and four play.
 While I am not familiar with Theros, the little I have gleamed seems interesting and more 5e content is always welcome.

-It’s stated that the supernatural gifts will be presented in the form of a race.
+It’s stated that the supernatural Gift Baskets for Women will be presented in the form of a race.
 I’m curious how they intend to do it because it can either be very bland or imbalanced.
 I just hope we don’t end up with another orc, which is often considered one of the weakest races they have ever added.
 Going from the more recent UA for class options, I am hoping they provide some alternative features for races instead of just creating new ones, which can lead to more elf bloat and leave some races behind.
 That’s all we need, supermanelf, batmanelf and vampelf.

 On the topic of supernaturals, I once toyed with the idea of a series of feats that give you powers of vampirism and lycanthropy.
 For vampires the benefits and detriments increased with each subsequent feat.
 On the other hand lycanthropes had a fun curve that allowed them to control their shifting more and more, but when it went wrong, it could be disastrous.
 Rolling a 1 on the shifting check would cause the character to lose control and be nigh unstoppable for some time until they could make another check.
 It was a fun concept I never finished or used.